 - Does this section of SB-577 only apply to local or national ads in magazines, newspapers, etc.

-I personally believe that you should put this statement on your website and social media sites because these are meant for public consumption.
+I personally believe that if you are advertising Reiki sessions, then it would be wise to include this statement on your website and social media sites.
 However, it is unclear how often you need to make this statement regarding Reiki not being licensed in the State of California (e.g., only the page describing your Reiki services, all pages where Reiki is discussed).

 Additionally, SB-577 does not outline how the requirement should be phrased.
 Here are a few suggestions: